-- A. Campaign contribution.
-"Campaign contribution" means a contribution in money or goods or services to a candidate or political committee that is offered or given with the intent that it be used in connection with a campaign for elective office or on behalf of a ballot measure.
-Whether a contribution is made before, during, or after an election does not affect its status as a campaign contribution.
-A candidate that withdraws from an election or fails to file, must report their contributions, any excess contributions beyond expenses must be forwarded to the Election Commission or returned to contributors by the end of the applicable election period. - B. Campaign expenditure.
-"Campaign expenditure" means an expenditure of money or services incurred by any person in connection with a campaign for an elective office or on behalf of a ballot measure.
+- A. Campaign Ccontribution.
+"Campaign Ccontribution" means a contribution in money or goods or services to a Ccandidate or political committee that is offered or given with the intent that it be used in connection with a campaign for elective office or on behalf of a ballot measure.
+Whether a contribution is made before, during, or after an election does not affect its status as a Ccampaign Cc ontribution.
+A Ccandidate that withdraws from an election or fails to file, must report their contributions and expenditures., Aany excess contributions beyond expenses must be forwarded to the Election Commission or returned to contributors by the end of the applicable election period. - B. Campaign Eexpenditure.
+"Campaign Eexpenditure" means an expenditure of money or services incurred by any person in connection with a campaign for an elective office or on behalf of a ballot measure.
 Whether an expenditure is incurred before, during or after an election does not affect its status as a campaign expenditure.
-A Candidate that withdraws from an election or fails to file must report their contributions, any excess contributions beyond expenses must be forwarded to the Election Commission or returned to the contributors by the end of the applicable election period. - C. Financial Agent.
-"Financial agent" means the person or persons designated and authorized by a C andidate to accept contributions and pay obligations related to the Candidate's campaign pursuant to § 42 of this Title. - D. Report.
-"Report" means a financial disclosure report required by this Chapter.

-- E. Legal Entity.
-"Legal Entity" means any associations or groups comprised of any combination of individuals or corporations that expresses interest by political activities, financial contributions or other methods of either support for or opposition to any Candidate for any office in any Cherokee Nation Election. - F. Loans.
-"Loan" shall be any payment made from the candidate's own funds for campaign purposes, or any funds obtained by loan to the Candidate from a bank, savings and loan association or credit union on his or her own behalf, and shall be considered as contributions. - G. In-Kind Contribution.
-"In-Kind Contribution" shall mean any campaign contribution of a good or service rather than a money donation.
-In-Kind contributions shall be reported as such, and the report shall include the name of the donor, his or her address, occupation, and the fair market value of the good or service contributed.
+A Candidate that withdraws from an election or fails to file must report their contributions and expenditures., Aany excess contributions beyond expenses must be forwarded to the Election Commission or returned to the contributors by the end of the applicable election period. - C. Financial Agent.
+"Financial Aagent" means the person or persons, who shall be a Citizen of the Cherokee Nation, designated and authorized by a Candidate to accept contributions and pay obligations related to the Candidate's campaign pursuant to § 42 of this Title. - D. Report.
+"Report" means a Ffinancial Ddisclosure Rreport required by this Chapter. - E. Legal Entity.
+"Legal Entity" means any associations or groups comprised of any combination of individuals or corporations that expresses interest by political activities, financial contributions or other methods of either support for or opposition to any Candidate for any office or any Constitutional amendments, initiatives and referenda in any Cherokee Nation Election. - F. Loans.
+"Loan" shall be any payment made from the Ccandidate's own funds for campaign purposes, or any funds obtained by loan to the Candidate from a bank, savings and loan association or credit union on his or her own behalf, and shall be considered as contributions, unless specifically exempted herein - G. In-Kind Contribution.
+"In-Kind Contribution" shall mean any Ccampaign Ccontribution of a good or service rather than a money donation.
+In-Kind Ccontributions shall be reported as such, and the report shall include the name of the donor, his or her address, occupation, and the fair market value of the good or service contributed.
+Provided that legal services offered to a Campaign pursuant to § 43 (F) of this Title shall not be considered an In-Kind Contribution.